Compare our best cash ISA rates

 What is a cash ISA?

 Any UK resident aged 18 or over can open a cash ISA.
-If your child is under 18, they can't open an adult ISA, you have to open a junior cash ISA for them instead.
+If your child is under 18, they can't open an adult ISA, but you can open a junior cash ISA for them instead.

 Why should you get a cash ISA?